olimorris/onedarkpro.nvim/README.md

 ## :zap: Requirements

-- Neovim 0.5 or greater
+- Neovim 0.5 or greater (0.7 or above for filetype highlights)
 - `termguicolors` enabled for true color support
 - `treesitter` for full syntax highlighting